[ 23 March 2012 to 25 March 2012. ]

 screenings with the Greater Union Manuka cinemas, with [...]

-[ 25 March, 2012; 9:00 am to 4:00 pm. ] MEASQ is a fair and unbiased judging format used to compare competitor’s car audio systems.
+[ 25 March 2012 at 9:00 am; ] MEASQ is a fair and unbiased judging format used to compare competitor’s car audio systems.
 Criteria includes the system’s ability to accurately reproduce audio as the original recording intended, plus provide valuable feedback to the competitor.
 The format is designed to ensure consistency and an objective approach while remaining easy to understand and accommodating of [...]

 This has come to me and sounds interesting: